Unleash/unleash-examples/v4/inprocess-proxy/README.md

 - Then we set up a middleware for unleash server which checks the authorization header on each request.
-    - If the authorization header is equal to the random key we created, we setup an ApiUser with `client` access rights and set that on the request before passing control back to unleash.
+    - If the authorization header is equal to the random key we created, we create an ApiUser with `client` access rights and set those rights on the request before passing control back to Unleash.

 ```typescript
     const createToken = (env) => {